jaguarRiveroCisco/SecureProcessManager/README.md

 - **SimulProcess**: Simulates workload for child processes with randomized sleep durations.
 - **ProcessHelper**: Offers utilities for messaging and other process management tasks.
 - **ProcessHandler**: Integrates the functionalities of all components to create, monitor, and manage child processes.

+## Intended Behavior

+### Intermediate and Leaf Processes

+- **Leaf Process**: A child process that performs specific tasks and can be terminated independently.
+- **Intermediate Process**: A parent or managing process that oversees leaf processes.

+### Desired Behaviors

+1. **Intermediate Process Dies if Leaf Dies**:
+   - If a leaf process (child) dies, the intermediate process (parent) should recognize this and terminate itself or take appropriate action.

+2. **Kill Leaf Process Without Intermediate Dying**:
+   - It should be possible to terminate a leaf process without automatically causing the intermediate process to terminate.

+### Implementation Considerations

+- **Monitoring and Signaling**:
+  - The intermediate process should actively monitor the state of its leaf processes.
+This can be achieved through signals or other IPC mechanisms.
+  - Implement logic to distinguish between different processes and handle their specific termination rules.

+- **Handling Process Termination**:
+  - When a leaf process terminates, the intermediate process should detect this (using `waitpid` with appropriate flags) and decide whether to terminate itself based on the program's logic.
+  - To allow killing a leaf process without affecting the intermediate process, use signal handlers or flags to manage and control the process termination flow.

 ## Features